-Buy and hold has a considerable amount of benefits for the investor.
+Buy and hold investment strategy has a considerable number of benefits for the investor.
 Hence, many investors put their faith in it despite recognising that the growth will be slower.
 Equity holders, mostly, value their investments because they have ownership of the asset of the equity, and ownership is not to be treated as a short term tool.
-The following are the most common benefits investors get to enjoy through buy and hold:
+The following are the most common buy and hold strategy advantages:

+Buy and hold risks are not talked about enough.
 Despite generating good results on average, buy and hold should not be treated as a superior method to others.
-Granted, studies have shown consistent, stable returns, but it only supports investors whose goals aligned with the strategy.
-As such, there are few drawbacks of buy and hold that investors should consider, in the following:
+Granted, studies have shown consistent, stable buy and hold returns, but it only supports investors whose goals are aligned with the strategy.
+As such, there are a few disadvantages of buy and hold strategy that investors should consider: